 Why does /data disappear when I move a device between applications?

-/data is specific to a given app, so if you move the device back to the other app you'll find
+On devices running resinOS versions before 2.12.0, if you move the device back to the old application you'll find

 It appears that there is a centralized resin.io master running (in cloud) and agents running on devices.
 Is that accurate?